magicmatatjahu/adi/README.md

 - Handle wrappers on circular injections - especially `Decorate` and `OnInitHook` - it can be handled by Lazy wrapper - check the test for Lazy wrapper
 - Check how to call onDestroy on circular injections (in which order)
 - Create placeholder parent session in `injector.get` function
+- Change fn place from `target` to `handler` in the standalone injections
+- perform scope shape only for factory and class provider in `injector/metadata.ts`

 ## IMPLEMENTED PARTIALLY BUT IT WORKS